What if turning 70 meant vanishing—literally?

 He shares compelling crime fiction thriller mysteries that weave together international criminal intrigue, exploring the complexities of human nature under pressure and the unpredictable results that follow.
 These actions are not isolated but are often culturally symbolic, crossing the line between nature and nurture.

-When he is not writing, he spends most of his time listening to jazz, mainly Bebop & Hardbop, and learning how to play songs from his favorite artists such as Thelonious Monk, John Coltrane, Sonny Rollins, Joshua Redman, Lee Morgan, and others.
-He is also learning to play the piano and tenor saxophone.
+When he is not writing, he spends time listening to Hardbop & Bebop jazz, learning to play piano from Thelonious Monk, John Coltrane, Sonny Rollins, Joshua Redman, and Lee Morgan tracks.

 Books